tarora98/ChatApplication/README.md

 # ChatApplication
-Get to know the basics understanding of Node.js and React.js
+Basic Understanding of React.js and Node.js